-Eleven core debris grab samples were obtained from two fuel assembly locations, H8 (center) and E9 (mid-radius).
+Eleven core debris grab samples (totaling 0.001% of core weight) were obtained from two fuel assembly locations, H8 (center) and E9 (mid-radius).
 One sample was examined at the Babcock & Wilcox Lynchburg Research Center, and ten samples were examined at the Idaho National Engineering Laboratory (INEL).
 Of the ten samples examined at INEL, fragmented chips from seven particles were examined by Rockwell Hanford Operations using differential thermal analysis and 22 particles were shipped to Argonne National Laboratories (West and East) for metallurgical and chemical analyses.